iftikhar8/thesis/metrics/metrics.md

 ##Reproducibility

 ### Why reproducible research
-Reproducibility, a buzzword often synonymous with open science, is an important facet of assessing the scientific merit of a published paper.
+Reproducibility, a term often synonymous with open science, is an important facet in assessing the scientific merit of a published paper.
 It can be difficult to achieve in large empirical studies due to experimental variance {OpenScienceCollaboration:2015cn}, the same challenges do not exist in computational modelling {Peng:2011et}.
-Ideally the  model configurations (both physical and biological), all source code and have the output data made available as part of the publication.
+Ideally for reproducibility, the model configurations (both physical and biological), all source code and the output data is made available at the time of publishing.
+Reproducibility allows us to run other published models to compare and contrast again our own.

-The cost of reproducible research is trivial, many free online repositories exist for both source code and data; GitHub (http://github.com) and Dryad (http://datadryad.org) are two popular examples.
+The cost of reproducible research is minimal, many free online repositories exist for both source code and data, two popular examples being GitHub (http://github.com) and Dryad (http://datadryad.org) .
 Several journals are also making reproducibility a requirement and providing mechanisms for online storage of data (e.g. PLOS Biology).

 ### Reproducibility in connectivity studies
 We're not going to go into what is required for reproducible research, others have summarised it better than we ever could {Sandve:2013gh}.
-Instead the goal is to get researchers using biophysical models for connectivity studies to embrace reproducible research and to think about how they could do more in the context of their own publications.
+Instead, the goal is to get researchers using biophysical models for connectivity studies to embrace the concept of reproducible research and to think about how they can meet this goal when publishing their next study.

-Biophysical models are inherently complex, combining both biological and physical models has an additive effect on the number of parameters as there is little overlap.
-It is impossible to reproduce a biophysical connectivity study without all of these parameters, hence it is so important that these details are published.
-We have supplied a non-exhaustive list of the the sort of parameters required ({#tbl:list}).
+Complexity in biophysical models derives from coupling two distinct models, biological and physical, creating an additive effect on the number of input parameters.
+However, it is impossible to reproduce a biophysical connectivity study without all of these parameters, hence the importance of publishing these parameters along with the results.
+We have supplied a non-exhaustive list of the sort of parameters required to reproduce these studies (@tbl:open).
+The strong trend towards supplementary information in journals allows for publication of these parameters without obscuring the primary scientific message.

-: List of parameters that should be published with every connectivity study that uses a biophysical model. {#tbl:list}
+: List of parameters that should be published with every connectivity study that uses a biophysical model. {#tbl:open}

 |   Model    |           Name          |                                                                                                                   Description                                                                                                                   |
 |------------|-------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|